🔗Virtual Machine Image

 - Click Next, complete the remaining dialogs, and the new CDAP project will be created and opened.

 - In your Eclipse installation, make sure you have the m2eclipse plugin installed.

 - Enter maven in the Select an import source dialog to filter for Maven options.

 - Select Existing Maven Projects as the import source.

 - Click Finish, and the new CDAP project will be imported, created and opened.

-Note that starting CDAP is not necessary if you use either the Virtual Machine or the Docker image, as they both start the Standalone CDAP automatically on startup.
+Note that starting CDAP is not necessary if you use the Virtual Machine, as it starts the Standalone CDAP automatically on startup.

 Once CDAP is started successfully, in a web browser you will be able to see the CDAP